dotnet/machinelearning/docs/code/VBufferCareFeeding.md

 The reason why this becomes important is because [garbage collection][2] in .NET is not free.
 Creating and destroying these arrays *can* be cheap, provided that they are sufficiently small, short lived, and only ever exist in a single thread.
-But, if that ever does not hold, there is a possibility these arrays could be allocated on the large object heap, or promoted to gen-2 collection.
-The results could be disastrous: in one particularly memorable incident regarding neural net training, the move to `IDataView` and its `VBuffer`s resulted in a more than tenfold decrease in runtime performance, because under the old regime the garbage collection of the feature vectors was just taking so much time.
+But, when that does not hold, there is a possibility these arrays could be allocated on the large object heap, or promoted to gen-2 collection.
+The results then are sometimes disastrous: in one particularly memorable incident regarding neural net training, the move to `IDataView` and its `VBuffer`s resulted in a more than tenfold decrease in runtime performance, because under the old regime the garbage collection of the feature vectors was just taking so much time.

 This design requirement of buffer reuse has deeper implications for the ecosystem merely than the type here.
 For example, it is one crucial reason why